What happens when diet-minded doctors and celebrity chefs team up to fight inflammation and Alzheimer’s?

 Salt and freshly ground

-pumpkin seeds, almonds, and mint in a medium bowl and toss well.
+Combine the kale, blueberries, carrots, pomegranate seeds, pumpkin seeds, almonds, and mint in a medium bowl and toss well.
 Drizzle with the vinaigrette and toss again.
-Season to taste with salt and pepper and serve immediately.
+Season to taste with salt and pepper and serve imediately.

 – Beau MacMillan (The Alzheimer’s Prevention Cookbook)

 2 tablespoons chopped garlic

 Pinch of red pepper flakes

 1/4 cup toasted sesame oil

 1.)
 Combine the ginger, garlic, red pepper flakes, sesame oil, and peanut oil in a blender and puree until creamy.
 Pour the mixture into a medium sauté pan and cook, stirring, over low heat until aromatic and golden in color (about 6 minutes).

 2.)
 Add the vinegar, mirin, soy sauce, and sugar to the sauté pan.
 In a small bowl, combine the cornstarch and water, and then stir the cornstarch slurry into the contents of the pan.
 Set the pan over low heat and bring the mixture to a boil to thicken, stirring to dissolve the sugar (about 2 minutes).